-Visit Some of The Best Beaches in North Shore Oahu
+Visit Some Of The Best Beaches In North Shore Oahu

-1. Sea Turtles at Laniakea Beach
+1. Hawaiian Green Sea Turtles at Laniakea Beach

-The beach, also affectionately known as Turtle Beach, is home to a population of sea turtles.
+The beach, also affectionately known as Turtle Beach, is home to a population of Hawaiian green sea turtles.
 They all have names, something you’ll see for yourself on the plaques that surround their protected space.